February 5–7, 2015

 "Without the festival, and others like it, young people might not be introduced to this music," says Dr. Charles Argersinger, professor emeritus and festival creator.
 "It really is in danger of becoming extinct."

-The 2013 Festival of Contemporary Art Music is made possible through generous support from the College of Liberal Arts and the School of Music.
-The festival was founded in 1989 by Dr. Argersinger.
+The 2015 Festival of Contemporary Art Music is made possible through generous support from the College of Liberal Arts and the School of Music.
+The festival was founded in 1989 by Dr. Argersinger and is currently under the direction of Ryan M. Hare.